How much Calcium do you really need?

 Why homeopathic medicine?

-In reality, calcium deficiency is much more complicated problem, than just a simple low intake of calcium with food or supplements.
+In reality, calcium deficiency is a much more complicated problem, than just a simple low intake of calcium with food or supplements.

 Calcium deficiency mainly occurs due to hormonal disturbances such as: low level of parathyroid hormone, inefficient parathyroid hormone, or deficiency of Vitamin D (which is also regulated by hormones).